biouno/biouno.github.io/_posts/2016-11-11-what-happens-when-you-make-a-java-member-variable-transient-in-a-jenkins-plugin.md

 ## Confirming the regression is gone

-So I arrived earlier from work today, and decided to thorougly test that the fix would work, before releasing 1.5.1.
+So I arrived earlier from work today, and decided to thoroughly test that the fix would work, before releasing 1.5.1.

 - Download Jenkins LTS 2.19.2